SWEET BUT DEADLY

 “Bread gained by deceit is sweet to a man, but afterward his mouth will be filled with gravel.”
-(Proverbs 20:17 NKJV).
+(Proverbs 20:17 NKJV)

 While Samson was going down to Timnah with his parents to get a wife from the Philistines, a young lion came roaring against him at the vineyards of Timnah.
-At that moment, the Spirit of the LORD came mightily upon Samson and he tore the lion apart with his bare hands (Judg.
+At that moment, the Spirit of the LORD came mightily upon Samson, and he tore the lion apart with his bare hands (Judg.
 14:5-6).

-Afterwards, when Samson was returning to Timnah to get his wife on his second trip, he turned aside to see the carcass of the lion.
+Afterward, when Samson was returning to Timnah to get his wife on his second trip, he turned aside to see the carcass of the lion.

 “And behold, a swarm of bees and honey were in the carcass of the lion.
 He took some of it in his hands and went along, eating.
 When he came to his father and mother, he gave some to them, and they also ate.
 But he did not tell them that he had taken the honey out of the carcass of the lion.”
 (Judg.
 14:8-9 NKJV).